mkn4003/Text-Classification/README.md

 # TextClassification
-Built a text classifier using Naive Bayes algorithm to classify text into 20 different categories
+Built a text classifier using Naive Bayes algorithm to classify text into 20 different categories.
+Achieved accuracy of about 80%.